data-prep-kit/data-prep-kit/CONTRIBUTING.md

 git commit -s -m "your commit message"
 ```

+We now have an additional requirement that all signed commits must have a github "verified" signature, before a corresponding PR can be merged.

+Here we provide links to the instructions for creating a "signing" SSH key and adding it to your github profile settings.

+Follow the instructions [here](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account) for adding a new SSH key to your github account.
+Please make sure to pick a "sigining" key and not an "authentication" key.
+Then follow the instructions [here](https://docs.github.com/en/authentication/managing-commit-signature-verification/telling-git-about-your-signing-key#telling-git-about-your-ssh-key) for telling github about your new SSH key.

 ## Transform Setup and Testing

 Please note the many useful options of the make command, as shown by using `make help`, that will take care of manual steps that would have been needed for tasks such as building, publishing, setting up or testing transforms in most directories.